Voter Registration Information

-Promptly notify the County Voter Registrar, in writing, of the name change using the same steps as for IF YOU MOVE WITHIN THE COUNTY.
+Promptly notify the County Voter Registrar, in writing with signature, of the name change using the same steps as for IF YOU MOVE WITHIN THE COUNTY or you can click here to change it online: Voter Registration Address Change .
 You will receive a new certificate 30 days after your name change notice is submitted.
 You may continue to vote during this period.
 You may sign an affidavit at the polls and present a form of identification.

 For more information on registering to vote, call us at 972-825-5195 or email us at email@example.com or come see us at 204 E Jefferson Street, Waxahachie Tx 75165.